Glades County, Florida: History

 Indigenous people lived in this area for thousands of years.
 Due to warfare and exposure to infectious diseases after European contact, native tribes became depopulated.
 In the eighteenth century, when the area was under Spanish rule, Native American peoples of Creek and other tribes migrated into present-day Florida from Georgia.
 Africans and African Americans who escaped from slavery and shipwrecks also migrated to the area, where they created maroon communities.
 Some were given freedom by the Spanish in exchange for serving with their militias.
 Gradually the Seminole nation formed out of these multi-ethnic people.
 Some African-descended people set up communities near the Seminole and became known as Black Seminole.
 In the nineteenth century, most of the Seminole and many blacks were removed to Indian Territory after the Seminole Wars, a result of pressure from increasing Anglo-American settlement.

 Glades County was created, in 1921, from Desoto County.
 It was named for the Florida Everglades, though most of the county is prairie and pinelands.

 It is one of five counties surrounding Lake Okeechobee and the Lake Okeechobee Scenic Trail.

 Glades County sponsors one of Florida's oldest recurring festivals.
 Chalo Nitka Festival is a celebration of local history and culture, similar to a county fair.
 The festival also draws attention to the long and friendly relationship between the local Seminole groups and Glades County settlers.
 Brighton Seminole Indian Reservation is located in the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 987 sqmi, of which 806 sqmi is land and 181 sqmi (18.3%) is water.

 Fisheating Creek is a stream that flows into Lake Okeechobee in Florida.
 It is the only remaining free-flowing watercourse feeding into the lake and the second-largest natural source for the lake.

+Glades was added to the Clewiston micropolitan area (μSA) in July 2023.